catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 the most feature-rich and versatile database product possible.
-It has done so while maintaining its focus on relational databases, recognizing that supporting the usefulness of relational databases in a deep and comprehensive way is a major undertaking; and even then, the scope of the undertaking continues to reveal itself as larger than previously perceived.
+It has done so while maintaining its focus on relational databases, recognizing that supporting the usefulness of relational databases in a deep and comprehensive way is a major undertaking; and even now, the scope of the undertaking continues to reveal itself as larger than previously perceived.

 The component-based